Why choose this Tour?

 -

-Day 3: Drive to Bandipur & Sightseeing (1,030m, 4-5 hours drive)
+Day 3: Drive to Pokhara (6-7 hours drive).

 -

-Day 5: Fly to Jomsom (2,720m) & Horse Ride to Kagbeni (2,810m, 3-4 hours, moderate ride)
+Day 4: Fly to Jomsom (2,720m or 8,924ft) & Horse Ride to Kagbeni (2810m or 9,219ft, 3-4 hours, moderate ride)

 Take a scenic morning flight from Pokhara to Jomsom, the gateway to Mustang.
 Meet your horse and guide before riding to Kagbeni, a historic village at the entrance to Upper Mustang.
 The ride follows the Kali Gandaki River, with strong winds and rough terrain, requiring balance and control over the traditional Mustang saddle.
 Explore Kagbeni’s ancient streets and monasteries.